payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 This directory contains the **reinforcement learning (RL) environment for wavefront sensorless adaptive optics (AO)** used in the paper:

-*Adaptive Policy Regularization for Smooth Control in Reinforcement Learning* 📌 **Journal submission**: IEEE Transactions on Automation Science and Engineering (under review)
+📄 **Paper**: *Adaptive Policy Regularization for Smooth Control in Reinforcement Learning*
+📌 **Journal submission**: IEEE Transactions on Automation Science and Engineering (under review)
 🔗 **Preprint**: https://arxiv.org/abs/XXXX.XXXXX
+👤 **Authors**: Payam Parvizi, Abhishek Naik, Colin Bellinger, Ross Cheriton, Davide Spinello

 The environment is designed to evaluate **policy smoothness and control responsiveness** in **highly dynamic optical systems**, with a primary motivation drawn from **satellite-to-ground optical communication** scenarios.